NUWCDIVNPT/stig-manager-docker/README.md

 ### Keycloak keystores

-Keycloak requires a keystore that contains certificates for the DoD Root CA and Intermediate CAs used to sign CAC certificates.
+Keycloak behind Nginx requires a keystore that contains certificates for the DoD Root CA and Intermediate CAs used to sign CAC certificates.

 > The example provides the file `certs/dod/Certificates_PKCS7_v5.9_DoD.pem.p12` for this purpose, which is mounted to the Keycloak container at `/tmp/truststore.p12`